sjaehn/BWidgets/BWidgets/README.md

 All widgets support the features:
 * Linkable (may got linked to parent and child widgets)
-* Visualizable (may draw to a RGBA surface and may become visible)
+* Visualizable (may draw to RGBA surface layers and may become visible)
 * EventMergeable (may let the main `Window` merge its events)
 * EventPassable (may pass events to the subjacent widget)